Auctions

 "But we've got to get him started and we've got try to earn some points for the Kentucky Derby."

-Hall of Fame trainer Todd Pletcher will have two entrants, WinStar Farm's River Thames and Donegal Racing's Gate to Wire.
+Hall of Fame trainer Todd Pletcher will have two entrants, WinStar Farm and CHC's River Thames and Donegal Racing's Gate to Wire.
 They both will be making their two-turn debuts.

 River Thames debuted Jan.
 11 at Gulfstream with a 4 3/4-length victory at six furlongs before stretching out to a mile for a 6 1/2-length win Feb.
 1. Hall of Famer John Velazquez has the return mount aboard the son of Maclean's Music .